stabilaprotocol/documentation-en/docs/introduction/overview.md

 **4.6.3.1 Preconditions**

 - at least two accounts
-- at least deploy one SuperNode to produce blocks
+- at least deploy one Governor to produce blocks
 - deploy serval FullNodes to synchronize blocks and broadcast transactions
-- SuperNode and FullNode comprise the private network
+- Governor and FullNode comprise the private network

 **4.6.3.2 Deployment**

-**4.6.3.2.1 Step 1: SuperNode Deployment**
+**4.6.3.2.1 Step 1: Governor Deployment**

  1.&nbsp;download private_net_config.conf